Josh-Joseph/gen-code-from-requirements-doc/README.md

 - Rather than this one-forward-pass-style, I think development may need to look a lot more like a standard software dev process (think: GitHub issues, branch the code, put in a PR, reviews, merge the PR).
 I think this style of iterating will be much easier for me to give GPT-4 the specificity of feedback needed to build a codebase containing, say, a dozen files.
 This may also help limit what needs to be in GPT-4's context and allow me to build bigger codebases without having to put full requirements and/or technical specification documents in the context.
 - Ideally in this new mode, I'd only have to write issues and review PRs.
 It's mostly the same mindset as interacting with a junior engineer.
 - This also may help surface to what degree tests help (since we'd see their results and the bot trying to fix them in the PR).
+- I'd also like to add the ability for the LLM to "ask" for more detail if there are particular bits of the given instructions that are unclear.
+Issues/PRs also seem a great place for this back and forth.
+- Allowing for the use of tools such as search.

 ## Related projects
 These projects were extremely inspiring and I borrowed many ideas from them: